sany2k8/wikis/Step-by-Step Guide to Use Docker Volumes for Persistent Storage.md

   postgres
 ```

-This mounts the `pg_data` volume to the directory where PostgreSQL stores its data, ensuring data persists across container restarts or removals[^2][^4].
+This mounts the `pg_data` volume to the directory where PostgreSQL stores its data, ensuring data persists across container restarts or removals.

 ---